 The cost to develop and administer the survey and provide reports to the School Board is $8,500.

 Information on potential costs that may result if the Board decides to change the name of either school is available here.
 For George Mason High School, the estimated total is $96,760; for Thomas Jefferson Elementary School, the estimate is $13,500.

 - Monticello Research and Education resources, including Thomas Jefferson Encyclopedia and Jefferson Library

-- Paradox of Liberty: Slavery at Jefferson’s Monticello, exhibition originally held at the Smithsonian National Museum of African American History and Culture, and on display at the Black History Museum and Cultural Center of Virginia through November 29, 2020
+- Paradox of Liberty: Slavery at Jefferson’s Monticello, an exhibition originally held at the Smithsonian National Museum of African American History and Culture, and on display at the Black History Museum and Cultural Center of Virginia through November 29, 2020